AminNasiri63/LLM/README.md

 ---

 # 📝 FineTunePEFT_DialogueSummarization.ipynb
 * In this notebook, we fine-tune the **FLAN-T5 model** from Hugging Face for enhanced dialogue summarization.
 To improve the inferences, we explore a full fine-tuning approach and evaluate the results with **ROUGE metrics**.
-Then, we perform **Parameter-Efficient Fine-Tuning (PEFT)**, evaluate the resulting model, and observe that the benefits of PEFT outweigh the slightly lower performance metrics.
+Then, we perform **Parameter-Efficient Fine-Tuning (PEFT)** with **LoRA (Low-Rank Adaptation)**, evaluate the resulting model, and observe that the benefits of PEFT outweigh the slightly lower performance metrics.

 ---